 Personal Information has the meaning given to it in the Privacy Act 1988 (Cth).

 PKI (Public Key Infrastructure) means Gatekeeper compliant technology, policies and procedures based on public key cryptography used to create, validate, manage, store, distribute and revoke Digital Certificates.

+Power of Attorney means a written Document by which a Donor appoints an Attorney to act as agent on the Donor’s behalf.

 Prescribed Requirement means any Published requirement of the Registrar that Subscribers are required to comply with.